Special offer

 It is always worth keeping a guide to your company policies in general, which are easily accessible to your employees.
 This might be on your premises, on an intranet or via cloud storage.
 That way, employees can check your expenses policy before they need to make any claims.

 You can also use training to refresh employees on which expenses you offer, as well as how much.
-Training is a good way to educate your employees about the regulations around expenses payment, including reporting or how much is available in a given time.
+Training can help employees understand your organisation’s expenses policy and how to make claims in line with your internal processes.
 They might need to learn how your expenses stipend works.

 When your business is scaling up, you might decide that you have a bigger budget for certain expenses.
 However, when a business grows, it might become difficult to communicate your expenses policy to all of your employees.
 Smaller companies might find that simply having a team meeting is enough to remind their employees.